ThowV/4.1-4.2-theory/SA.md

 ## 8. Views and viewpoints

-Archictecture is about defining structures, not one, but many!:
+Architecture is about defining structures, not one, but many!:

 -   Functional structure: How does the application work?;
 -   Information structure: How does information flow through the application?;